Hanel32/Datascience_Statistics_Drawer_Python/README.md

 - MNIST Classifiers: A followup on the Full Machine Learning Project; Multilabel and Multioutput classification and verification metrics.
 - Unstructured Exploration of Data: A treatise in Hierarchical Clustering, KNN, and PCA methods and their metrics.
 - Training Models: An introduction and analysis of Linear Regression and Gradient Descent algorithms comparison as applied to ML.

-Please note:

-While the code is mostly verbatim from the Data Science From Scratch book by Joel Grus, I am writing this code and the comments as I work through the book as a reference.
-Currently, the goal is to complete my studies on the book, implementing every concept, and then follow up with analysis exercises on every topic in IPython Notebooks in order to tell a better story with analysis.

 Purpose: